FreeCAD/FPA/README.md

 ### Contact

 All members can be contacted individually by sending them a private message on the [FreeCAD forum](https://forum.freecad.org).
 The contact link to each member can be found on the [association members](roster.md) list.
 The administration board can also be contacted via the fpa@freecad.org email address.
+The FPA is registered in Belgium under entreprise number [781867807](https://kbopub.economie.fgov.be/kbopub/toonondernemingps.html?lang=en&ondernemingsnummer=781867807) and its bank account IBAN number is BE04 0019 2896 4531.